cairis-platform/cairis/docs/responses.rst

 Generating goals
 ----------------

-A goal can be generated from a response by right clicking on the response name in the Responses table, and selecting Generate Goal from the speed menu.
+A goal can be generated from a response by clicking on the Goal button in the responses table.
 This causes a goal to be generated in each of the environments the response is situated in.
 The goal name corresponds to the name of the response.